biosustain/dsp_workshop_dataviz_python/about.md

-– Support: our research fellows on Statistics, Programming, Data analytics, and Machine learning – Education: coorganizing Data club with DTU - Bioengineering and organizing Data Science workshops – Innovation: introducing researchers to new computational biology methods and technologies
+– Support: our research fellows on Statistics, Programming, Data analytics, and Machine learning – Education: coorganizing Data club with DTU - Bioengineering and organizing Data Science workshops
+    - see all out training material on this overview page: [DSP Training material](https://biosustain.github.io/dsp_notes/trainings)
+– Innovation: introducing researchers to new computational biology methods and technologies
 – Tooling: implementing open-sourced standard tools